dfinity/portal/docs/developer-docs/setup/vs-code.md

 ### Other Features

-- The Motoko VS Code extension also provides schema validation and autocompletion for `dfx.json` files.
-- Hover over almost anything to view type information and/or explanations from `///` doc comments.
-- The extension automatically detects Motoko packages from [MOPS](https://mops.one/) and [Vessel](https://github.com/dfinity/vessel) config files.
+- Quickly convert between Motoko types using code snippets such as `array-2-buffer` or `principal-2-text`.
+- View type information and documentation by hovering over function names, imports, and other expressions.
-- In case you're hoping to learn Motoko without downloading `dfx`, the Motoko VS Code extension works on all major operating systems (including Windows).
+- In case you're hoping to learn Motoko without installing `dfx`, the Motoko VS Code extension works standalone on all major operating systems (including Windows).
+- This extension also provides schema validation and autocompletion for `dfx.json` config files.
+- [Vessel](https://github.com/dfinity/vessel) and [MOPS](https://mops.one/) (the two most popular Motoko package managers) are supported out-of-the-box in this extension.

 ## Rust